 5 CRITERIA FOR PRICING A HOME

 When you put your home up for sale, one of the best ways to determine the asking price is to look at comparable sales.
-There’s rarely a perfect apples-to-apples comparison.
-So your pricing decision often relies on home comparisons to several recent sales in the area.
+There’s rarely a perfect apples-to-apples comparison, so a pricing decision often relies on comparisons to several recent sales in the area.

-Here are five criteria to look for in a sales comparison.
+Here are five criteria to look for in a sales comparison when pricing your home.

 Location: Homes in the same neighborhood typically follow the same market trends.
 Comparing your home to another in the same neighborhood is a good start, but comparing it to homes on the same street or block is even better.